SnehuD/SnehuD/README.md

 ### Hi there, I'm [Snehal Dahake](https://snehal-dahake.netlify.app) 👋

-I am a second year Computer Engineering Student at [Dr Ajeenkya D Y Patil School of Engineering and Technology, Lohgaon](https://dypsoet.in), Pune.
+I am a third year Computer Engineering Student at [Dr Ajeenkya D Y Patil School of Engineering and Technology, Lohgaon](https://dypsoet.in), Pune.
 Apart from that I am Web Developer that loves developing realtime projects and contributing to open source.

 **My Reseach Interest**:
 - Web Development